DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

 ```

 ![image5](https://user-images.githubusercontent.com/85447250/210852749-9748987f-8123-4c57-92f9-134a8c0895e8.png)

-Fig:  Variance in the PBMC data set as a function of the mean.
+Fig:Variance in the PBMC data set as a function of the mean.
 Each point represents a gene while the blue line represents the trend fitted to all genes